andyb129/FlipsideCamera/README.md

 ### Thanks

 This app has been made by pulling together several other open source libraries to get what I needed at the time.
-So huge thanks all of them, in particular the following libraries which the core is based on.
+So huge thanks to all of them, in particular the following libraries which the core of the app is based on.

 * CameraKit-Android by [gogopop](https://github.com/gogopop) - [https://github.com/gogopop/CameraKit-Android](https://github.com/gogopop/CameraKit-Android)
 * Picasso-transformations by [wasabeef](https://github.com/wasabeef) - [https://github.com/wasabeef/picasso-transformations](https://github.com/wasabeef/picasso-transformations)